blockSightLive/blocksight-main/docs/code-standard.md

 - **Version increments are controlled by development roadmap phases only**
 - **I maintain version 1.0.0 for all documentation updates and corrections**

-### File Header Updates
-Every file I edit must have updated headers with:
-- Current date (today is 2025-08-11)
-- Accurate state information
-- Updated dependencies if changed
-- New bugs or limitations discovered

 ---

 ## ⚡ Performance Considerations